nbaosullivan/math_parser/README.md

 ## Overview
 ### Field formatter widget options

 - `React` displays the formulas as an interactive React quiz.
-This only work when using the Math Parser field type.
+This only works when using the Math Parser field type.
-- `Twig` which will render without loading the React javascript and display it in the following format `{{formula}} = {{result}}`.
+- `Twig` will render the field without loading the React javascript and display it in the following format `{{formula}} = {{result}}`.
 This formatter widget option can also work on Text (plain) field types.
-- `Answer only` which will render just the answer.
+- `Answer only` will render just the answer.
 This is used within the GraphQL view to return only the answer when checking if the user input is correct.
 This formatter widget option can also work on Text (plain) field types.

 By default, the field formatter will display the formulas in an interactive quiz as seen below.
-Enter your answer and hit enter.
+Put in your answer and hit the enter key.

 ![](https://media.giphy.com/media/Yr5QXsgWAW98U8zUAE/giphy.gif)

 ### Drupal Service

 This module provides the MathParser service, found in `src/Services/MathParser.php`.
-You can access this like any other Drupal service, see the example below.
+You can access this like any other Drupal service - see the example below.

 ```
       $string = '2+2';